ugonnaagwu/practicechangeremote/Week 5/Recoil/recoil.md

 * More on the <a href="https://recoiljs.org/docs/api-reference/core/RecoilRoot" target="_blank">Recoil API</a>

 # Recoil Examples
-* the code for the below examples can be found [here](https://github.com/tnt-summer-academy/Samples/tree/main/Stretch/recoil-todo-javascript)
+* Code for the below examples can be found [here](https://github.com/tnt-summer-academy/Samples/tree/main/Stretch/recoil-todo-javascript)

 ## Example 1 - Number of characters in an input string
-* see the component `<CharacterCounter />` in [`src/app.js`](https://github.com/tnt-summer-academy/Samples/blob/main/Stretch/recoil-todo-javascript/src/App.js)
+* See the component `<CharacterCounter />` in [`src/app.js`](https://github.com/tnt-summer-academy/Samples/blob/main/Stretch/recoil-todo-javascript/src/App.js)
-* code for `CharacterCounter` component can be found in [`src/components/CharacterCounter.js`](https://github.com/tnt-summer-academy/Samples/blob/main/Stretch/recoil-todo-javascript/src/components/CharacterCounter.js)
+* Code for `CharacterCounter` component can be found in [`src/components/CharacterCounter.js`](https://github.com/tnt-summer-academy/Samples/blob/main/Stretch/recoil-todo-javascript/src/components/CharacterCounter.js)

 ### We will build this app: